 The most common use of beta-sitosterol is to support heart and prostate health.
 Other uses include burn management and exercise recovery.

 Oral supplements of beta-sitosterol may help you to maintain a healthy cholesterol profile, especially total and low-density lipoproteins (LDL) levels.

 Marathon runners may also use topical preparations of beta-sitosterol to relieve discomfort after a run and help support the body’s natural recovery process.

-Some people use an ointment containing beta-sitosterol and berberine to manage second degree burns.
+Some people use an ointment containing beta-sitosterol and berberine to manage second-degree burns.

 A man’s prostate gland routinely gets larger as part of the aging process, which is known medically as benign prostatic hyperplasia (BPH).
-Beta-sitosterol may help relieve the discomfort of BPH, which include difficult or uncomfortable urination.
+Beta-sitosterol may help relieve the discomfort of BPH, which includes difficult or uncomfortable urination.